AleTM1/AleTM1/README.md

 * Scala
 * JavaScript
 * LaTeX (well, is a sort of language)
-### And also learning many important frameworks and libraries:
+### Some important frameworks and libraries I feel confindent with:
 * NumPy
+* Pandas
 * TensorFlow
 * Keras
-* Pandas
 * SciKit Learn
 * OpenCV
+* OpenMP
+### And other relevant platforms and tools:
+* Google Analytics
+* Google Cloud Platform
-* ROS
+* Google Big Query
 * Docker

 # Driverless vehicle development skills
 **A bit of everything!** As Division Manager I have to understand the technologies behind each aspect of the car.
-From a simulation environment like Gazebo to **MatLab** for the Control System, from communication protocols to **embedded systems** programming.
+From a simulation environment like Gazebo to **MatLab** for the Control System, from communication protocols to **embedded systems** programming (like ROS insights!).

 # Other things...